 Temporary vacancies can provide an opportunity for our existing staff to develop and expand their skills.
-With that in mind, recruitment to temporary roles may be restricted to internal applicants in the first instance, by advertising or through the internal level-transfer pool.
+With that in mind, recruitment to temporary roles may be restricted to internal applicants in the first instance, by advertising or through the admin resourcing pool (internal link).
 If the role requires particular specialist skills, knowledge or experience only to be found within the office or team it sits in, the manager may consider restricting the recruitment to within that team or office.
 Eligibility criteria will be published in any internal advert.

 Alternatively, managers may advertise externally as a fixed term appointment, use the Talent Bank, seek a secondment or bring in an agency worker if the role is short term.
 This will depend on the circumstances, for instance how urgent the requirement is, how long it is for or whether there is an internal field.

 There is no right to permanency through a temporary internal advert.